 Staff members Jane Vincent and Brandon Werner are at the Knox Center periodically throughout the week, or by appointment.
 Any member of the U-M community may request an appointment for an evaluation or to see a demonstration of assistive technology.
 Contact the Knox Center at Sites.Knox@umich.edu.

-The Services for Students with Disabilities (SSD) office has multiple funding resources to purchase assistive technology for students with disabilities:
+The Services for Students with Disabilities (SSD) office has multiple funding resources to purchase assistive technology for students with disabilities registered with their office.

 - The FACT Fund for students with specific learning disabilities